 Next on the list of things to see in Livingston was the Fly Fishing Federation's Museum of Fly Fishing.
 I had checked it out on Google, and it seemed like a nice place to bum around for a couple hours, looking at exhibits and such.

 I did, however, find Dan Bailey’s.
 It was neat, but not as relavatory as I supposed.
-Just a big fly shop with a few rather cool things in it.
-I suppose I expected it to be more museum-like.

 So I wandered around downtown Livingston, checking out art galleries and fly shops, bars and restaurants.
 I eventually wandered into The Sport, an establishment which apparently has been there for a century, and which, more importantly, had sixteen different beers on tap, including a few from the Neptune Brewery.
 I figured that counted, so ordered a Philly Steak and a few brews.
 Delicious, and the owner and the waitress were both fun.